atom/atom/docs/launch-behavior.md

 | [ 3.md] | single Atom window with no project roots and one open editor `/b/3.md` |
 | [/a 1.md] [/b 3.md] | two Atom windows:<br/>the first-opened has one project root (`/a`) and one open editor `/a/1.md`<br/>the second-opened has one project root (`/b`) and one open editor `/b/3.md`. |

+The order of window expressions indicates the order in which the windows were last focused.

 Changes in behavior from the immediately preceding version (the column to the immediate left) are marked with :new:

 ## CLI actions